Cerebras/modelzoo/modelzoo/transformers/data_processing/scripts/hdf5_preprocessing/README.md

 ## Environment Setup

+**NOTE:** Skip this if you have already setup the model zoo environment as described in [PYTHON-SETUP.md](../../../../PYTHON-SETUP.md) if you're running on a Cerebras Wafer-Scale Cluster.
+If trying to run this locally, please follow the below steps.

 The following pre-requisites are needed to enable a clean run of the script.
 Below is a setup for a Python virtual environment:

 **NOTE**: This assumes commands are run from the current directory.